-In fiscal years 2013 and 2014, the University raised \$103 million and \$191 million, respectively, in cash, pledges, and deferred commitments.
-Preliminary unaudited fundraising results for fiscal year 2015 are approximately \$210 million.
-Total cash in the form of pledge payments and new commitments averaged approximately \$89 million per year over the past two years.
-Unrestricted gifts totaled \$5.5 million for the fiscal year ending June 30, 2014.
+In fiscal years 2014 and 2015, the University raised \$191 million and \$232 million, respectively, in cash, pledges, and deferred commitments.
+Preliminary unaudited fundraising results as of March 31, 2016 are approximately \$72 million.
+Total cash in the form of pledge payments and new commitments averaged approximately \$133 million per year over the past two years.
+Unrestricted gifts totaled \$6.2 million for the fiscal year ending June 30, 2015.
 The University is investing in fundraising and fundraising staff.
 Currently, the University's fundraising and alumni relations staff is approximately 200 employees.